Function-Fiasco/Pycon2018/outline.md

   - By hand
   - One tool if you are using Java

+Pseudo-tested Methods Explanation:
+ - In this section the definition of pseudo-tested method will be explained.
+Which is a method that is in a test that will always pass, regardless of the functionality of the method.
+Next it will be explained that they can be created very easily.
+A small code example will be used to show that a simple mistake can lead to the functionality of a method to not be tested.Please note: The code example will not be live coded, this will be accomplished through the slides.

+ Next the problem that pseudo-tested methods pose will be discussed.
+Since it is a recent discovery, there is the potential for there to be many in large systems, that have an extensive test suite.
+Which means that there are portions of systems that the true behavior of code is not being tested thoroughly, and could lead to unexpected system behaviors or crashes.
+Another side effect of pseudo-tested methods could occur if the developer is used Test-First Development.
+If the test case has been written incorrectly from the start, the developer will believe that they have finished development of a feature, when in reality that behavior is not being tested.
+If other portions of the system rely on this method, there could be a domino effect of errors.

+ Lastly, the current ways for detection will be mentioned.
+In the past, detecting pseudo-tested methods was very difficult, as it was really only possible manually or if the developer noticed that they made a mistake and the test suite did not accurately detect the error.
+The detection is made really difficult because of the nature of a pseudo-tested method.
+Why would a developer investigate something that is not broken.
+There have been steps made towards automatic detection, but in the Java programming language.
+Until Function-Fiasco.

 Automatic Detection [5 min]
  - Function-Fiasco
   - What is it